-Two review authors (KG and a research assistant) will independently extract the following data in a prepiloted Microsoft Excelbased data extraction form (after translation of non-English articles).
-We will collate multiple reports of the same study, so that each study, rather than each report, is the unit of interest in the review.
+Two review authors (KG and DR) will independently extract the data below in a prepiloted Microsoft Excel-based data extraction form (after translation of non-English articles).

-- Outcome data (for each outcome and for each intervention group whenever applicable): - o number of participants randomised; - o number of participants included for the analysis; - o number of participants with events for binary outcomes, mean and standard deviation for continuous outcomes, number of events and the mean follow-up period for count outcomes, and number of participants with events and the mean follow-up period for time-to-event outcomes; - o natural logarithm of hazard ratio and its standard error if this was reported rather than the number of participants with events and the mean follow-up period for time-to-event outcomes; - o definition of outcomes or scale used if appropriate. - Data on potential effect modifiers: - o participant characteristics such as age, sex, presence of other features of decompensation such as ascites, the aetiology for cirrhosis, and the interval between diagnosis of variceal bleeding and prophylactic treatment; - details of the intervention and control (including dose, frequency, and duration); - o length of follow-up; - $\,\circ\,$ information related to risk of bias assessment (see below). - Other data: - o year and language of publication; - o country in which the participants were recruited; - o year(s) in which the trial was conducted; - o inclusion and exclusion criteria.
+• Outcome data (for each outcome and for each intervention group whenever applicable):

+- number of participants randomised; - o number of participants included for the analysis;

+number of participants with events for binary outcomes, mean and standard deviation for continuous outcomes, number of events for count outcomes;

+• definition of outcomes or scale used if appropriate.

+• Data on potential effect modifiers:

+participant characteristics such as age, sex, previous history of bleeding oesophageal varices, presence of other features of decompensation such as ascites, the aetiology for cirrhosis, and the interval between diagnosis of variceal bleeding and treatment;

+details of the intervention and control (including dose, frequency, and duration);

+length of follow-up;

+o information related to risk of bias assessment (see

+Assessment of risk of bias in included studies).

+- Other data:

+- year and language of publication;

+- country in which the participants were recruited;

+- year(s) in which the trial was conducted;

+- o inclusion and exclusion criteria.

-We will collect data at maximum follow-up but also at short term (up to three months), and medium term (from three months to five years) if these are available.
+We will collect outcomes at maximum follow-up but also at shortterm (up to three months) and medium-term (from three months to five years) if this is available.